-Early Help Assessments
+14. Early Help Assessments

-- The school will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
-Staff are trained to be alert to the potential for early help, identify children that may benefit from early help and raise their concerns with the DSL. - If the DSL views that an early help assessment is appropriate, they or the deputy DSL will lead on liaising with other agencies and in setting up inter-agency assessment, as require.
+- [School name] will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm. - [School name], in line with Working together to Safeguard Children (2023), recognises the importance of early recognition and intervention in safeguarding children.
+The school follows the guidance in paragraph 131 of Working Together to safeguard children in conducting effective early help assessments. - Staff are trained to be alert to the potential for early help, identify children that may benefit from early help and raise their concerns with the DSL.
+School lists relevant examples as set in out in KCSIE 2024 para 18. - If the DSL views that an early help assessment is appropriate they or the deputy DSL will lead on liaising with other agencies and in setting up inter-agency assessment, as require.
 Staff may be required to contribute and/or provide support in the early help assessment.
 They will ensure the appropriate early help support is put in place to support the child. - The DSL will keep all early help cases under constant review and consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
 If, after the request for support or any other planned external intervention, a child's situation does not appear to be improving, the DSL will take further actions.
-This may include a request for advice and support to Enfield's Safeguarding Team.
+This may include a request for advice and support to Haringey's Safeguarding Team.